shivaraj-bh/nix-workshop/workshop-1/presentation.md

 ---
 ### Build the derivation
+#### Spoiler alert!
+We will create the derivation but it won't actually build.
 ```nix
 nix-repl> :b derivation { name = "myderivation"; builder = "mybuilder"; system = "mysystem"; }
  error: a 'mysystem' with features {} is required to build '/nix/store/vc5j8bwssr3dq8zjlkyc78pd4fm89jk0-myderivation.drv'